Probation Period in India 2026- Rules, Salary & Notice Period

 • Feedback documentation from reporting managers and HR

-Can Employers Extend Probation?
+Can Employers Extend Probation in India

 Yes.
 Employers may extend probation if performance is inconclusive.